ifandelse/writing/smashingmag/lux_take2.md

 ![](luxdataflow1.png)

 In the above scenario, a user clicked a button on the page that resulted in a server request.
 When the server responds, the response is published as a new Action.
-While we *know* that the two actions are related, modeling things this way reinforces the avoidance of cascading updates, *and* it means your app's behavior will be capable of handling data being *pushed* to it, not just *pulled* through http requests.
+While we *know* that the two Actions are related, modeling things this way reinforces the avoidance of cascading updates, *and* it means your app's behavior will be capable of handling data being *pushed* to it, not just *pulled* through http requests.

 What if we wanted to update the UI to reflect that data is loading?
-It's as easy as having the appropriate store handle the same action:
+It's as easy as having the appropriate store handle the same Action:

 ![](luxdataflow2.png)